vmware/slices-for-redux/website/docs/api/rootSliceGroup.md

 ### `addReducers`

-A function that adds one or more reducer to the rootReducer.
+A function that adds one or more reducer to the "root-reducer".
 Accepts an object where the keys are names and the values are reducer functions.

 ### `path`